Tides of Annihilation: Setting

 Tides of Annihilation is a fantasy game that blends elements of medieval fantasy with a contemporary setting.
 It is inspired by Arthurian legend.
-For instance, it features battles against bosses who are based on the Knights of the Round Table lore.
+For example, Gwendolyn is able to summon and command the Knights of the Round Table.

 The game takes place in the modern city of London and the mythical realm of Avalon.
-It is set in the aftermath of an otherworldly invasion that fractured the city.
-The city's environment is roamed by Colossal Knights, which are towering entities that serve as vertical challenges that can be explored, interacted with, and ultimately battled.

-Kun Fu described it as "Our game world reimagines London as a sprawling battleground where modern ruins coexist with echoes of a medieval past.
+The city lies fractured following an otherworldly invasion.
+Its environment is roamed by Colossal Knights, which are towering entities that serve as vertical challenges that can be explored, interacted with, and ultimately battled.
+Kun Fu said that "Our game world reimagines London as a sprawling battleground where modern ruins coexist with echoes of a medieval past.
 Imagine the city as a giant tree, its branches representing iconic districts and landmarks—each twisted and transformed by the otherworldly invaders."

-Characters

-The protagonist Gwendolyn is voiced by Jennifer English.

-Tides of Annihilation features Gwendolyn (Jennifer English) as the protagonist and Mordred (Aliona Baranova) as an adversary.
+Ary Chen said that "At its heart, this is Gwendolyn's heroic saga.
+We envisioned a protagonist who combines strength with grace and can fight shoulder to shoulder with her Knights.
+That idea is a core pillar of both the narrative and our combat design.
+We wanted Gwen to have a commanding presence—not simply through her appearance, but through her actions, personality, and role within the world."
+Angela Sant'Albano said that "I am beyond thrilled—and deeply honored—to officially announce that I'm stepping into the role of Gwendolyn in Tides of Annihilation.
+Gwen is the kind of heroine I love.
+She carries self-doubt, constantly questioning whether she's enough, but she refuses to let fear make her stand still.
+Everything she does is driven by love for her sister and her homeland, and I think that's what makes her strength feel so human.
+Getting to step into her boots, facing otherworldly demigods, and commanding Knights of the Round Table has been an absolute privilege."

 Plot

-Gwendolyn is the lone survivor of an otherworldy invasion that fractured London.
-In the wake of the attack, she discovers a mysterious power that enables her to summon and command the Knights of the Round Table.
-She embarks on a quest to find the Holy Grail in a bid to save her sister, restore the world, and exact vengeance on the demi-gods of Avalon.
+Gwendolyn is the lone survivor of an otherworldly invasion that fractured London.
+She discovers and controls the mysterious power of the Fog, a power that once only King Arthur could control, which enables her to summon and command the Knights of the Round Table.
+The Fog has devoured London and is tearing Avalon apart.
+Amid the ruins of the city, Gwendolyn is distraught over the loss of her sister and the calamity that befell the city, but Guinevere guides her to harness the power of the Fog to save London and Avalon from annihilation.
+Gwendolyn sets out on a quest to find the Holy Grail in a bid to save her sister, restore the world, and exact vengeance on the demi-gods of Avalon.